Constructing Sequences One Step at a Time: Separating

-It suffices to show \begin{quote} $(\ast)$ Suppose $R^+$ are $R^-$ are requirements and $(p,q,r,X)$ is a condition.
-Then there is a condition $(p',q',r',X')$ extending $(p,q,r,X)$ which either forces $R^+$ on the omitting-$1$-side or forces $R^-$ on the omitting-$2$-side. \end{quote}
+Using Lemma \ref{thm:linearize}, it suffices to show: \begin{quote} $(\ast)$ Suppose $R^+$ are $R^-$ are linear requirements and $(p,q, X)$ is a condition.
+Then there is a condition $(p',q', X')$ extending $(p,q, X)$ which either forces $R^+$ on the $01$-side or forces $R^-$ on the $02$-side. \end{quote}